How to get the right money-making ad targeting from Audience Insights

 (Audience Insights – Behavior)

-I find that behavior of the target audience “on the platform” affects the conversion rate a lot so I’d go through their this “behavior” section just to be sure.
+I find that the behavior of the target audience “on the platform” affects the conversion rate a lot, so I’d go through their this “behavior” section to be sure.

 Education